WorldHealthOrganization/smart-trust/input/pagecontent/concepts_onboarding.md

     * attestation to comply with the Trust Network Terms of Participation.
 * After positively assessing the application form,  WHO will:
     * provide the necessary technical specifications and configuration information to connect to their backend systems to the WHO TNG
-    * invite the country to register their production certificates and promote them to the production environment.
+    * invite the Trust Network Participant to register their production certificates and promote them to the production environment.